ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 {"progress":{"read_rows":"3","read_bytes":"24","written_rows":"0","written_bytes":"0","total_rows_to_read":"3"}}
 ```

+## JSONCompactEachRowWithNames {#jsoncompacteachrowwithnames}

+Differs from `JSONCompactEachRow` format in that the also prints the header row with column names, similar to [TabSeparatedWithNames](#tabseparatedwithnames).

 ## JSONCompactEachRowWithNamesAndTypes {#jsoncompacteachrowwithnamesandtypes}

+Differs from `JSONCompactEachRow` format in that the also prints two header rows with column names and types, similar to [TabSeparatedWithNamesAndTypes](#tabseparatedwithnamesandtypes).

 ## JSONCompactStringsEachRowWithNamesAndTypes {#jsoncompactstringseachrowwithnamesandtypes}

 Differs from `JSONCompactEachRow`/`JSONCompactStringsEachRow` in that the column names and types are written as the first two rows.